Sargodha: Administration

+Sargodha Development Authority (SDA) was established by the government of Punjab in 2017 which replaced the Sargodha Improvement Trust.
+SDA is responsible for new planned development in Sargodha.
+It also regulates and issues permits for new construction and housing projects, private houses, and commercial development.

+Sargodha also has a Parks and Horticulture Authority (PHA) which maintains all the parks and horticulture in the city.
+Moreover, Sargodha Water and Sanitation Agency (WASA) and Sargodha Waste Management Company (SWMC) are currently under planning phase.

-Safe City Project
+Safe City Authority Project

-Sargodha was announced as one of six cities in Punjab whose security would be improved by the Punjab Safe Cities Authority.
-5.5 billion Rupees have been allocated for the project, which will be modeled along the lines of the Lahore Safe City project in which 8,000 CCTV cameras were installed throughout the city at a cost of 12 billion rupees to record and send images to Integrated Command and Control Centres.
+In 2017, Sargodha was announced as one of six cities in Punjab whose security would be improved by the Punjab Safe Cities Authority.
+5.5 billion Rupees were allocated for the project, which was to be modeled along the lines of the Lahore Safe City project in which 8,000 CCTV cameras were installed throughout the city at a cost of 12 billion rupees to record and send images to Integrated Command and Control Centres.
+In October 2024, the project was finally launched and in the project's first phase, the installation of cameras begin along the main roads of the city.